History Files

 1964

-Left-wing President Joao Goulart is ousted in a coup that commences two decades of military rule.
+The left-wing President Joao Goulart is ousted in a coup which commences two decades of military rule.
 The new regime stifles freedom of speech and tortures opponents, but it also pursues economic development.

 1964 - 1967